ZoomInfo

 Sales engagement platforms must integrate with your existing CRM (Salesforce, HubSpot) and other tools in your stack.
 Bidirectional sync ensures activity data flows back to CRM automatically.

-Poor integration creates data silos and manual work.
-Your reps end up logging activities twice or dealing with conflicting information across systems.
+Poor integration creates data silos, forcing reps to log activities twice or reconcile conflicting information across systems.

 Evaluate these critical integrations: